How can I lower my bills? DoNotPay has the answer

 Our app is the right way to solve your issue with high bills when you’re looking for the most efficient solution that won’t incur additional costs—you can use DoNotPay free of charge.
 You alone don’t have to put in that much effort, either.
 You only need to do the following:

-- Log in via a web browser or your iOS device
+- Log in via a web browser

 - Tell us what bills specifically you’re struggling with